Top Online MBA Programs in Public Relations

-Directors of communications monitor the efficacy of existing communication practices.
+Directors of communications analyze the efficacy of existing communication practices.
 They monitor communication technology and trends, pushing their organization forward to remain competitive.
-Communications directors work in private and public sectors, earning an average salary of around $80,000, according to PayScale.
+Communications directors work in private and public sectors, earning an average salary of around $85,712, according to Payscale.

 Public Relations Director

 Public relations directors possess extensive marketing, media, and managerial experience.
-Entry-level public relations directors can make an average base salary near $91,600, while entry-level public relations employees earn average salaries of about $51,000.
+Payscale notes that public relations directors can make an average base salary near $91,600, while entry-level public relations employees earn average salaries of about $51,000.

 Public relations directors provide press releases and media guides to the public.
-They organize events and fundraisers to boost public image.
-For public relations directors, strong written and verbal communication skills, creativity, and interpersonal skills are critical.
+They organize events and fundraisers to boost their client's public image.
+Strong written and verbal communication skills, creativity, and interpersonal skills are critical.

-Vital to an organization’s marketing activities, communications coordinators facilitate healthy relations among employees, managers, and executives.
-They also work closely with marketing, promotions, and advertising colleagues to create and disseminate publications and organizational information.
+A core part of an organization’s marketing activities, communications coordinators grow healthy relations among employees, managers, and executives.
+They work closely with marketing, promotions, and advertising colleagues to create and disseminate publications and organizational information.

-Communications coordinators manage organizational and company events.
-They possess excellent communication and organizational skills.
-By engaging with clients, consumers, and employees alike, communications coordinators mitigate complaints and problems.
-They earn about $44,000 on average.
+Communications coordinators manage company events.
+People in this role have excellent communication and organizational skills, used to fix problems by engaging with clients, consumers, and employees.
+Coordinators earn about $45,685 on average.

 Marketing Communications Manager

-PayScale reports marketing communications managers earn an average salary over $65,000.
+Payscale reports marketing communications managers earn an average salary over $67,000.
 As senior-level marketing professionals, marketing communications managers supervise marketing campaigns and advertising strategies.
 They may craft messaging on a specific brand, business, or organization for the general public.